Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds

-The primary purpose of the present article is to provide new estimates to Yamabe minimal volume and mixed minimal volume involving some topological invariants on four-dimensional compact ma\-ni\-folds.
-Moreover, we obtain topological sphere theorems for compact submanifolds of spheres and Euclidean spaces such that the full norm of the second fundamental form is bounded.
-Further, we obtain some topological obstructions to the existence of Einstein metrics on four-dimensional compact manifolds.

-In order to explain our results to follow let us fix notation.
-First of all, for each plane $P\subset T_{x}M$ at a point $x\in M^4,$ we recall that the {\it biorthogonal (sectional) curvature} of $P$ is given by the following average of the sectional curvatures
+The primary goal of this article is to provide some estimates involving Yamabe minimal volume, mixed minimal volume and some topological invariants on compact 4-ma\-ni\-folds.
+In addition, we shall provide topological sphere theorems for compact submanifolds of spheres and Euclidean spaces provided that the full norm of the second fundamental form is bounded.
+In order to do so, let us remember that, for each plane $P\subset T_{x}M$ at a point $x\in M^4,$ the {\it biorthogonal (sectional) curvature} of $P$ is given by the following average of the sectional curvatures